This post may contain affiliate links, which helps keep this content free. Please read our disclosure for more info.

 Because of these things, urine tests are not an accurate way to measure ketones.
 BUT, in the early stages of the keto diet, seeing that darker line on the stick can help motivate you to keep going.

 Because it’s a very inexpensive way to verify you are in fact in ketosis, I do recommend urine test strips for those just beginning the keto diet.

 Any color change on the strip means you are in ketosis.
 But don’t trust the level of darkness to be an accurate measure of how many ketones are coursing through your body.

 The instructions for using the urine strips are pretty basic.
 You urinate on a stick.
 If you are a woman who has ever taken a pregnancy test, same concept.

 Breath Ketone Testing

-This method is similar to a breathalyzer test.
+This method of testing ketone levels for ketosis is similar to a breathalyzer test.
 A ketone breath analyzers test for acetone which gives you a good idea of how much your body is burning fat into fuel, overall.